-31 of Our Best Pumpkin Carving and Decorating Ideas
+27 of Our Best Pumpkin Carving and Design Ideas

+But why stop at carving?
+Use paint, appliqués, and accessories to give your gourds an extra haunting touch.
 Some are easier to create than your average jack-o'-lantern.
 (If you can glue it, you can do it!)
 Others are showstoppers in their own right.
-But each one is an opportunity to make your home shine bright on a cool Hallow's Eve.
+But each one is an opportunity to make your home shine bright on All Hallow's Eve.

 Colorful Decoupage Pumpkin